Case study: People Management and Organisational Politics

 Q3.
 How is the 'theory of equity' and 'theory of expectancy' related to this case study?

-The Theory of Equity: - The core of the equity theory is the principle of balance or equity.
-As per this motivation theory, an individual’s motivation level is correlated to his perception of equity, fairness and justice practised by the management.
+The Theory of Equity: The core of the equity theory is the principle of balance or equity.
+As per this motivation theory, an individual's motivation level is correlated to his perception of equity, fairness, and justice practiced by the management.
 The four comparisons an employee can make have been termed as “referents”.
 The referent chosen is a significant variable in equity theory.
 These referents are as follows:

-Explanation: - Of the above four, the referent (a) is applicable in this case.
-Joseph had two types of experiences within the organisation.
-The first one was good when his performance was recognised and he was rewarded with the promotion.
+Explanation: Of the above four, the referent (a) is applicable in this case.
+Joseph had two types of experiences within the organization.
+The first one was good when his performance was recognized and he was rewarded with the promotion.
 The second one was an unpleasant one when for the declining production, he was blamed unfairly and was transferred too.

 Q4.
-How do you evaluate the people management strategy of senior managers in the organisation?
+How do you evaluate the people management strategy of senior managers in the organization?

 a) The company did not launch an age-old HR intervention, “Career Planning” for the employees.
 Neither a formal career plan was made for Joseph nor was he informally told what would be the competencies for his future supervisory role.
 There is no reference to how Joseph was groomed for the future position.